DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 Well, its time to learn how to create and **edit files** and copy paste shit in to them, IN LINUX!

-Honestly could be annoying as fuck at first, but mobaXterm should make it easier with that left directory pane that lets you move around, and the right/middle mouse click for paste.<br>
+Honestly could be annoying, but mobaXterm should make it easier with that left directory pane that lets you move around, and the right/middle mouse click for paste.<br>
-But used here are general linux commands to move around, with `nano` editor for editing files as it is simple and everywhere.
+But here are general linux commands to move around, using `nano` editor for editing files as it is simple and everywhere.

 *extra info:* `arrow-up key` in terminal will cycle through old commands in history